BaiyangZhang/oldBlog/_drafts/2023-05-29-Note-on-Quantization-of-Skyrme-Model.md

 \left[ \frac{\sin ^{2}F}{r^{2}}+2(\partial _ {r}F)^{2} \right]\right\} ,
 \tag{2}
 $$
 Then we can obtain the variational equation from it, then we can further solve it numerically.
+The equation of motion reads
+$$

+$$